fnando/i18n-js/README.md

 > **Note**:
 >
-> You may not need to load ActiveSupport and ActionView lines, or even may need
+> You may not need to load the ActiveSupport and ActionView lines, or you may
-> to add additional requires for other libs.
-With this approach you have full
+> need to add additional requires for other libs.
+With this approach you have
-> control on what's going to be loaded.
+> full control on what's going to be loaded.

 ## Maintainer